pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 You'll learn how to:
  - create a Telegram bot in Python3 using Aiogram
  - work with SQLITE databases
- - work with public TON API
+ - interact with the public TON API

 ## ✍️ What you need to get started
-Install [Python](https://www.python.org/) if you haven't yet.
+If you haven’t installed Python 3, download it here [Python](https://www.python.org/).

 Also you need these PyPi libraries:
  - aiogram
  - requests

-You can install them with one command in the terminal.
+Install the necessary PyPi libraries using this command:
 ```bash
 pip install aiogram==2.21 requests
 ```

 ## 🚀 Let's get started!
-Create a directory for our bot with four files in it:
+Create a directory for your bot and include the following files:
  - `bot.py`—program to run a Telegram bot
  - `config.py`—config file
  - `db.py`—module to interact with the sqlite3 database